- What does hedged and unhedged mean?

 When investing in global ETFs, you will be investing in the local currency of that market (such as the USD, Euro etc).
 This is why the question of hedging vs unhedging becomes a consideration for investors to manage currency risk.

-Hedging means that the ETF issuer has converted the underlying assets from their home currency to $AUD.
-The exchange rate is locked in at a certain price and won’t be subject to currency fluctuations.
-For example, the BetaShares Gold Bullion ETF – Currency Hedged (QAU) is an $AUD hedged Gold ETF.
-That means that Australian investors have exposure to the USD Gold price.
+A currency hedged ETF is one where the ETF issuer has converted the underlying assets from their home currency the Australian Dollar ($AUD).
+The exchange rate is locked in at a certain price and won’t be subject to currency movements.
+For example, the Betashares Gold Bullion ETF – Currency Hedged (QAU) is an $AUD hedged gold ETF.
+That means that Australian investors have exposure to the USD gold price.
 We recently compared the best gold ETF on the ASX for more information.

-An unhedged ETF is fully exposed to the potential for currency fluctuations in the Australian Dollar (AUD).
+An unhedged ETF is fully exposed to the potential for currency in the $AUD as well as the underlying investments.

 Changes in the value of the Australian dollar may affect the value of your investment.
 ETFs provide Australian investors with an ability to access overseas markets and securities not traded in Australian dollars ($AUD) and not available on the ASX.

 This means that ETF issuers can choose whether or not to remove or ‘hedge’ currency risk.
 Some ASX-listed ETFs are unhedged while some ETFs hedge currency exposure.
 Currency hedging also involves higher indirect costs of implementing the hedging instrument.